 The Pacific Manta Research Group has conducted field research on the Oceanic Manta Ray for over three decades in the Gulf of California, the Revillagigedo Archipelago and Banderas Bay in the Mexican Pacific.
 Their findings have been chronicled in multiple educational documentaries and viewed widely by international audiences.
 The results of their work have been presented to the broad scientific community and to the Government of Mexico which have contributed to the establishment and further expansion of a habitat and species protection for manta rays and other members of the larger pelagic community of marine animals, including sharks and whales.
 The outcomes were important in the decision by UNESCO to designate the Revillagigedo Archipelago as a World Heritage site, in June 2016.

 The photos used in this research have been generously contributed by interested divers who are passionate about these magnificent creatures, their habitat, and their future.
 The project would not be possible without the selfless goodwill and efforts of scores of concerned divers and photographers.
 The use of underside images of mantas enables us to identify individual animals, and follow their movements and fate over time.
-PMRG now recognizes over 650 individuals, more than 250 of which have been seen more than once over time.
-Fifteen have been sighted multiple times over periods in excess of 20 years.
-A single manta known for 30 years represents the longevity record for this species.
+PMRG now recognizes 750+ individuals with over a third (280+) of which have been re-sighted.
+Fifteen have been sighted multiple times over periods in excess of 20 years and the longevity record is 28 years for this species.

 You can participate in this research by being a contributor.
 Your help is invaluable, and your images will be used exclusively for scientific purposes.
 When used, we will credit your authorship and inform you about our scientific and conservation progress.